eidolon-ai/eidolon/docs/src/content/docs/architecture/agent_program.md

 ---
 title: Structure of an Agent
-description: An overview of the AgentProgram within EidOS.
+description: An overview of the AgentProgram within Eidolon.
 ---

 ## What is an agent?